Daniel Dubois: Dubois vs. Cusumano

-Dubois made his US debut on the undercard of Jake Paul vs. Tyron Woodley on 29 August 2021.
-He faced Joe Cusumano, and prevailed via first-round technical knockout victory.
+On 31 July 2021, it was reported that Dubois would make his US debut.
+He along with Tommy Fury would appear on the undercard of Jake Paul vs. Tyron Woodley on 29 August at Rocket Mortgage FieldHouse in Cleveland, Ohio.
+Fury appeared on the card to help promote a future fight with Jake Paul.
+It would mark the first time Dubois would fight outside of the UK.
+He faced Joe Cusumano (19–3, 17 KOs), and prevailed via first-round technical knockout victory.
+Dubois took some punishment, but fought through this to score three knockdowns.
 In his post-fight interview, he expressed interest in challenging Trevor Bryan for his WBA (Regular) title.
+Frank Warren considered it a successful debut in the United States.